fermyon/developer/content/spin/cli-reference.md

 **Note:** For additional information, please see the [Managing Templates](/spin/managing-templates) and/or [Creating Templates](/spin/template-authoring) sections of the documentation.

-### Up
+### up

 The following options are available in relation to running your Spin application.

-Additionally, depending on the type of trigger that your application uses (i.e. HTTP or Redis trigger), there are trigger-specific options available.
-Details of the trigger options can be found in the next section (below).
+Note: There are three trigger options which only applies to the HTTP trigger (`--listen`, `--tls-cert` and `--tls-key`).

 {{ tabs "spin-version" }}